opensearch-project/security/DEVELOPER_GUIDE.md

 ## Using IntelliJ IDEA

 Launch IntelliJ IDEA, choose **Project from Existing Sources**, and select directory with Gradle build script (`build.gradle`).

+## Running integration tests

+Integration tests are automatically run on all pull requests for all supported versions of the JDK.
+These must pass for the change(s) to be merged.

+### Bulk test runs
+To collect reliability data on test runs there is a manual GitHub action workflow called `Bulk Integration Test`.
+The workflow is started for a branch on this project or in a fork by going to [GitHub action workflows](https://github.com/opensearch-project/security/actions/workflows/integration-tests.yml) and selecting `Run Workflow`.

 ## Submitting Changes